MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 ### Deployment slots

 Each deployment slot has a public IP address.
-Secure the nonproduction slots using [Azure Active Directory login][aad-auth] so that only members of your development and DevOps teams can reach those endpoints.
+Secure the nonproduction slots using [Azure Active Directory login](/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication) so that only members of your development and DevOps teams can reach those endpoints.

 ### Logging